chenckang/webpack-php-mock/README.md

 * Our backend project are based on PHP, and the frontend's partial template is just smarty which is a fast meanwhile popular template engine.
 * When had compiled the react files, the output of the compiling is just not satisfied the structure of the backend project.
-* We also need mock the interface before it's existance using the static files with the format of json and so on.
+* We also need mock the interface before its existance using the static files with the format of json and so on.

 And there are many many reasons, I will not list them all here.
 So what webpack-php-mock will do: